Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "...Oh?
 You sure?
 I thought you weren’t - "

 "I’m not asking for that.
 Not... not tonight.
 I just hate to leave a friend to suffer alone.
-We can…we can just do friendly…right?"
+We can... we can just do friendly... right?"

 She smelled nervous.
 And a little afraid.
 If there was one thing about the two of them that made Daar sad, it was the memories he triggered just being big and brown.
-He knew she didn’t mean anything bad by it…
+He knew she didn’t mean anything bad by it...

 Daar duck-nodded seriously.
 "I can do that."